What do Celtic Symbol mean?

 Lammas famously is a celebration of harvests.
 During Lammas, people would thank the gods (or God, now) for providing them with the food and means of survival.
 The name itself translates to ‘the mass of bread’.
 As you can imagine, it was a tremendously important celebration for the Celtic people.

 This celebration is held during the height of summer in August.
 The very name of the festivity was derived from the name of god Luga (the Celtic name for August was also inspired be him), a god associated with feasting.

-Malbon was also a harvest celebration.
-However, it would be held in the end of the harvesting season.
-People would finish the task, conclude the results of the year and thank the gods for their generosity and help in feeding their families and providing them with food and good weather that year.
+Malbon was also a harvest festival.
+However, it will take place at the end of the harvest season.
+They finished the task, summed up the year and thanked the gods for their generosity and help in feeding their families, People with their food and good weather this year.

-Samhain is another harvest celebration.
-It’s different from Lammas in that it was largely forgotten in the pagan era.
-During Samhain, people wouldn’t usually thank the gods but accept the death of a year and the coming of the cold weather.
+Samhain is another harvest festival.
+It differs from Lammas in that it was largely forgotten in the pagan era.
+During Samhain, people usually did not thank the gods, but accepted the death of the year and the coming of the cold.